Gold pares gains after U.S. inflation data

 "Expectation once again is for rate rises to be pushed out even later.
 September or October has been our base assumption for some time, but I've heard talk in the last couple of days of rate rises being pushed out to 2016," Mitsubishi analyst Jonathan Butler said.
 "That's all positive for gold."

 Physical buying in the world's top two gold-consuming countries remained slow this week.
-Premiums in China improved only slightly and those in India slipped as prices stabilized at $1,200 an ounce.
+Premiums in China improved only slightly and those in India slipped as prices stabilised at $1,200 an ounce.

+Silver and platinum were headed for weekly declines, while palladium was poised for its third straight weekly gain.

-(Additional reporting by A. Ananthalakshmi in Singapore; Editing by Jeremy Gaunt, Mark Potter and Andrew Hay)
+(Additional reporting by A. Ananthalakshmi in Singapore; Editing by Jeremy Gaunt and Mark Potter)